Last Updated on November 23, 2022

-- Crowds: Winter months see plenty of snowbirders in RVs.
-Beach camping in Baja Mexico is VERY popular this time of year.
+- Crowds: Winter months see plenty of snowbirders in RVs – beach camping in Baja Mexico is VERY popular this time of year.

 - Litter: Trash barrels are provided but efficient means to dispose of the litter is sorely lacking.
 Trash barrels are often overflowing.

-What You Need
+What You Need for Baja California Camping

 - Sun block: The selection, quality and price of sunblock here means you’re best supplying your own.
 Come prepared.

 - A sturdy cooler: Throw-away styrofoam coolers are easily found here and you may find quality used ones at secondhand shops.
 These shops are found along the highway in every town.
 I suggest you come prepared with your own sturdy cooler.

-Your Camping Style
+Your Baja California Camping Style

 Shelter from the sun is critical for beach camping in Baja Mexico; having just a tent means you need a palapa overhead.
 Even camping out of your car or van means you need shelter from the sun.
 What is a palapa?
 Simply put, a palapa is an open-sided structure with a roof and often several walls.
-They are crudely built of organic material – wood, palm fronds, etc. but are sturdy and provide needed shade.
-Look for these.
+They are crudely built of organic material – wood, palm fronds, etc. but are sturdy and provide shade.

-Where to Go: Great Beaches for Baja Camping
+Where to Go Baja California Camping

 The areas below are given much more detail later in this article, but here’s a brief overview:

-Bahia de Los Angeles, B.C.N. features a gigantic arc of beach suitable for all vehicles.
-Bahia de Los Angeles camping is convenient to town, so basic supplies are just several miles away.
+Bahía de los Ángeles, B.C. features a gigantic arc of beach suitable for all vehicles.
+Bahía de los Ángeles camping is convenient to town, so basic supplies are just several miles away.
 The bay contains an astounding variety of marine life.
-Bahia de Los Angeles appeals to those looking for a less busy Baja camping experience in winter, and it’s free.
+Bahía de los Ángeles appeals to those looking for a less-busy Baja camping experience in winter – and it’s free.

-When To Go
+When To Go Camping in Baja California

 Low season means hot temperatures, even throughout the night.
 However, if you’re seeking quiet beaches in Baja California for camping, consider the months of May through early October.
 Many Mexicans go on vacation from mid July through mid August looking for lugares para acampar en Baja California.
-Beaches will be a bit busier July through August although not as bad as winter RV season.
+Beaches will be busier July through August although not as bad as winter RV season.

-Great Beaches for Baja Camping
+Great Beaches for Baja California Camping

-Bahia de Los Angeles, B.C.N. or Bay of L.A.
+Bahía de los Ángeles, B.C. or Bay of L.A.